nixworks/public/news/2009/09/12/index.md

 ##### United Nations
 ### [ United Nations official Peter Mackay is revealed to have been expelled from Sri Lanka for challenging government assertions at the end of the civil war. ](/news/2009/09/12/united-nations-official-peter-mackay-is-revealed-to-have-been-expelled-from-sri-lanka-for-challenging-government-assertions-at-the-end-of-t.md)
-_Context: Sri Lankan Civil War, United Nations, government, Sri Lanka_
+_Context: Sri Lanka, Sri Lankan Civil War, United Nations, government_

 ##### rugby union
 ### [ In rugby union, South Africa defeat New Zealand 32-29 to win the 2009 Tri Nations Series. ](/news/2009/09/12/in-rugby-union-south-africa-defeat-new-zealand-32-29-to-win-the-2009-tri-nations-series.md)
-_Context: rugby union, South Africa, New Zealand, 2009 Tri Nations Series_
+_Context: 2009 Tri Nations Series, New Zealand, rugby union, South Africa_

 ##### army
 ### [ The Guatemalan Army is accused of abducting over 300 children during the 1960&ndash;1996 Civil War and selling them for adoption. ](/news/2009/09/12/the-guatemalan-army-is-accused-of-abducting-over-300-children-during-the-1960-ndash-1996-civil-war-and-selling-them-for-adoption.md)